-Unlike many of the previous Epson projectors we’ve reviewed over the last while, the X20 doesn’t come across as something you’d expect to knock the socks off your person.
-Instead, there a lot more calm and standard form when it comes to its design.
+Unlike many of the previous Epson projectors we’ve reviewed over the last while, the Epson EB-X20 projector doesn’t come across as something you’d expect to knock the socks off your person.
+Instead, they’re a lot calmer and standard form when it comes to their design.
 The biggest problem I have with the X20’s design is the fact that it’s white.
 With so many appliances these days opting for matte and glossy black finishes, along with the occasional chrome coatings, I don’t see a space for a white projector amongst the rest.
 At the same time, since this is a “business” projector, perhaps white is the colour of preference to showcase seriousness and commitment to quality.

-The X20 using the same projection technology found in the previously reviewed units, with Epson’s 3LCD Technology and 0.55 inch with MLA (D8) LCD Panel.
+The Epson EB-X20 projector uses the same projection technology found in the previously reviewed units, with Epson’s 3LCD Technology and 0.55 inch with MLA (D8) LCD Panel.
 While the device does have a 10,000:1 contrast ratio, blacks aren’t as dark as they should be, which can be easily detected when viewing in total darkness at night.
-The colours produces are bright enough to please most eyes with its 2,700 lumen lamp, but there is a slight sense that it isn’t as vivid as it should be (a little washed out).
+The colours produces are bright enough to please most eyes with its 2,700-lumen lamp, but there is a slight sense that it isn’t as vivid as it should be (a little washed out).
 Using the native 1024×768, XGA resolution with a 4:3 aspect ratio, the clarity of the images produced is very respectable.
-There aren’t much issues using the VGA and component inputs with these settings.
-Switching to HDMI, however, doesn’t provide the best of clarity even at a 720p resolution.
-The device is capable of upscaled HD in the form of 720p, and 1080i, but you shouldn’t expect anything breath-taking here.
+There aren’t many issues using the VGA and component inputs with these settings.
+Switching to HDMI, however, doesn’t provide the best clarity even at a 720p resolution.
+The Epson EB-X20 projector is capable of upscaled HD in the form of 720p, and 1080i, but you shouldn’t expect anything breathtaking here.
 Instead, it does enough to get buy, with users being able to view their 1080p content at a lower frame rate and reduced quality.

 Note: In case you’re wondering about 1080i, it isn’t quite the same as 1080p, which is often termed as full HD at 60 frames per second.
 1080i instead projects two images at 30 frames per second each, producing two 1920x540px images, one even and one odd scan line field.
 This process is called interlacing, as the two images are produced directly after one another.
 The big downfall of 1080i compared to 1080p is that there is a reduced sharpness, especially during fast-paced action scenes, which quickly switch between views.